okanselami/jsonplaceholder-react-redux/README.md

 ## 📒 Features

-A few of the things you can do with MVP project:
+A few of the things you can do with the MVP project:

 * View users posts (Title, Username, Body)
-* View posts comments
+* View post comments
-* Add a reply to each comments
+* Add a reply to each comment
 * Add one or more tags to comments
 * Filter posts by username